 But, is it happily-ever-after on the second time around?

-Listed below are some of the unique challenges that are confronted by blended families:
+Some of the unique challenges that are confronted by blended families:

-- Resentment (Stepkids): “You’re not my real mommy or daddy!”
+- Resentment (Stepkids): “You’re not my real mommy!”
 Depending upon the day, that phrase either stings like a second-degree sunburn, or you’re thinking… “Yeah!
 And, thank goodness for that!”.
 Breaking bread with stepkids who loathe your unsolicited intrusion into their lives is like a nightmarish “Would you rather…” where swallowing thumbtacks ALWAYS wins out.
 But the good news is: it gets better!
 Learn how to win their trust, diminish jealousy, and tackle the heavy issues (for example: supporting your stepkids through the grieving process after the death of your partner’s former spouse; or addressing the “contentious” age-difference between you and your new partner).

 - Sibling Rivalry: Kids don’t choose their biological families any more than they choose their blended families—only now, your kids have been hand-gifted with a tangible source of misplaced blame: and that anger outlet includes their cast of new brothers and sisters.
 While some combinations simply don’t mix (like a baking soda and vinegar experiment gone horribly wrong), your kids can be expected to struggle, as they jealously observe you endeavoring to bond with a “stranger’s” children.
 Learn how to strike a balance between reassuring your biological kids vs. caving to their every whim or neglecting your stepchildren.